trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-07-08-Raising-Creative-Kids.md

 Kids inherit wealth or poverty from parents.
 How about creativities?
 Biologically, maybe at some level.
 Probably, negligible.
 Recent researches revealed that people inherit _creative potential_, but that does not guarantee actual performance, or results.
 Environmental factors must be playing the major role.
-Mozart became the greatest composer in history not because his father is a violinist, but because the father gave him the best possible education in music at the time.
+Mozart became the greatest composer in history not because his father was a violinist, but because the father gave him the best possible education in music at the time.
 Not all parents are fortunate in having such options to kids.
 But you are not raising another Mozart, are you?
 There are always things parents can do for kids.

 My neighbour, Simon and Katrine, the owners of [Babel Guesthouse](https://www.babelsiemreap.com/), have daughters.
 A few days ago,